JamyJones/Pastebin2/paste.md

 You can create a Bootstrap tabbed interface for user authentication with separate tabs for login and signup.
 Below is a complete HTML snippet that includes the necessary Bootstrap structure and your provided code for both the login and signup forms.

-Make sure to include Bootstrap CSS and JS in your project for the tabs to function correctly.
+Make sure to include Bootstrap CSS and JS in your project for the tabs to function properly.
 Here’s how you can set it up:

 ```html
 <!DOCTYPE html>